DallanQ/lotr_journeys_in_middle_earth/QA.md

 You discard when the card specifically tells you to do so, or when you're using the card to perform a keyword whose instructions specifically tell you to discard the card.

 ----
-Manual.md page 12
+page 12 of manual

 When a hero suffers a damage or fear, they reveal a damage or fear card from the appropriate deck and place it faceup in their play area.
 Then, they resolve the card’s effect.**Many of these cards instruct the hero to flip the card facedown or discard it.**

 ----
-Reference.md page 9
+page 9 of Reference

 If the test produces at least two success (a sunburst symbol) icons, the hero passes the test and can apply four hits and stun to one nearby enemy group of their choice. **Then, they discard the barrels token.**

 ----
-Manual.md page 14
+page 14 of manual

 Each card ability describes when the ability can be used.
 To use an ability, the hero resolves the ability’s text.
 Many skill card abilities